bootstrap-ruby/rails-bootstrap-navbar/README.md

 This gem needs to know which Bootstrap version you are using, because the navbar HTML looks different in different Bootstrap versions.

-If you're using [`bootstrap-sass`](https://github.com/twbs/bootstrap-sass), you're all set because the Boostrap version will be sniffed from that gem's version.
-Make sure to include the `bootstrap-sass` gem before `rails_bootstrap_navbar` in your Gemfile though.
+If you're using either the [`bootstrap-sass`](https://github.com/twbs/bootstrap-sass) or [`bootstrap`](https://github.com/twbs/bootstrap-rubygem) gem, you're all set because the Boostrap version will be sniffed automatically from those gems' versions.
+Make sure to include the `bootstrap-sass` or `bootstrap` gem before `rails_bootstrap_navbar` in your Gemfile though.

-If you're not using `bootstrap-sass` but include the Bootstrap CSS and JS some other way, set the Bootstrap version in an initializer:
+If you include the Bootstrap CSS and JS some other way, you need to set the Bootstrap version explicitly in an initializer:

 ```ruby
 # config/initializers/rails-bootstrap-navbar.rb